FastV1per/Alien_DNA_tutorial/README.md

 If you do not see Alien_DNA_tutorial as a file make sure you have copied and pasted correctly, LinuxOS is case sensitive, meaning, if there is one letter off, linux will give you a error and will not run your code.
 Otherwise, good luck on the lab!

 # DNA from outer space
 You and your team of researchers were sent on a mission to record the location of a local meteor shower.
-When you and your team get there, you noticed some of the rocks remainded intact.
-Excited to see pieces of space rock, you and your collegues rush to collect them in order to test their components.One night, one of your team members analyzed something peculiar.
+When you and your team get there, you noticed some of the rocks remained intact.
+Excited to see pieces of space rock, you and your colleagues rush to collect them in order to test their components.One night, one of your team members analyzed something peculiar.
 These strange rocks are carrying alien DNA!
 Quickly, your colleague has collected a couple of more samples and put them into a sequencer to sequence.
 The next day, you see the data and wonder; does any of this alien DNA have a distant relative of a known species here on earth?